General selection models: Bernstein duality and minimal ancestral structures: Introduction

-Although frequency-dependent selection plays a central role in ecology and evolution~\citep{ayala1974frequency}, a general framework to treat models with general selection term is, to the best of our knowledge, still missing.
+Despite the central role of frequency-dependent selection in ecology and evolution~\citep{ayala1974frequency}, a framework to treat models with general selection term is to the best of our knowledge still missing.
 The present article is a first step to fill this gap.
-We consider the SDE~\eqref{eq:SDEoriginal02} for a general polynomial~$s$ and address the following questions. \begin{enumerate} \item[(Q1)] Can we associate a natural genealogy to the SDE~\eqref{eq:SDEoriginal02}? \item[(Q2)] Is there an extension of the moment duality \eqref{eq:duality-lambda}? \end{enumerate}
+We consider the SDE~\eqref{eq:SDEoriginal02} with~$d$ being a general polynomial vanishing at the boundary, i.e. $d(y)=y(1-y)s(y)$ for some polynomial $s$.
+We address the following questions. \begin{enumerate} \item[(Q1)] Does the~$\Lambda$-Wright--Fisher process following the SDE~\eqref{eq:SDEoriginal02} admit a natural ancestral structure? \item[(Q2)] Is there a generalisation of the moment duality~\eqref{eq:duality-lambda}? \end{enumerate} If~$X$ could be approximated via a sequence of Moran models, then there is an intuitive answer to (Q1).
+Since in a Moran model, selection and neutral reproduction act at the level of individuals, we can embed the forward model and its ancestral structures into the same graphical representation.
+The limit of the ancestral structures, as population size tends to infinity, yields a natural ancestral structure for~$X$ and generalises the ASG to this setting.
+This leads to the following reformulation of~(Q1).

-For those models that can be approximated via a sequence of Moran-type models, the answer to (Q1) is intuitive.
-Analogously to the neutral setting, for a Moran-type model, one can interpret selection and neutral reproduction mechanisms at the level of individuals.
-Forward and backward models are then embedded into the same graphical representation, which leads to a natural (sampling) duality between the two perspectives.
-This leads to the following reformulation of (Q1). \begin{enumerate} \item [(Q1')] Can we construct a family of Moran models converging to the solution of the SDE~\eqref{eq:SDEoriginal02}? \end{enumerate} Indeed, it turns out that for any polynomial $s$ such a construction is possible, and this construction provides a natural dual backward process describing the genealogy of potential ancestors.
-Our answer to~(Q1) generalises the ASG of~\citet{KroNe97}\citep{NeKro97} to models with general frequency-dependent selection term.
-We also show that there are many ways to approximate~\eqref{eq:SDEoriginal02} by Moran-type models.
-One important (and puzzling) consequence is that many different ASGs can be associated to the same model.
-This plurality of ASGs will be addressed in more detail in (Q3) and (Q4) below.
+\begin{enumerate} \item [(Q1')] Is there a family of Moran models that converges to the solution of the SDE~\eqref{eq:SDEoriginal02}? \end{enumerate} Indeed, we show that for any polynomial $d$ vanishing at the boundary, there are multiple ways to approximate~\eqref{eq:SDEoriginal02} via Moran models.
+One important (and puzzling) consequence is that different ASGs can be associated to the same forward process~$X$.
+This plurality of ASGs is addressed in more detail in (Q3) and (Q4) below.

-We now turn to (Q2).
-For a given ASG, we formalise the aforementioned sampling duality at the infinite population level in the spirit of \citep{dawson2011spatial,dawson2014spatial, shiga1981}.
-The duality relation~\eqref{eq:duality-lambda} then extends to general selection models as